gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Device to Cloud Updates

-You can also define a Device to Cloud DeviceTwinBinding.
-The following example binds the Device Twin property ButtonPressed.
-Note, there is no handler function registered as this is a one-way device to cloud binding.
+The following example declares a ButtonPressed device twin property of type string.
+There is no handler function registered as this is a one-way device to cloud binding.

 ```c
 static DeviceTwinBinding buttonPressed = {